What Is Trauma?

 • Feeling stuck despite insight

-If you’re reading this and recognizing pieces of your own story—especially experiences you never thought of as “trauma”—you don’t have to sort through it alone.
+If you see pieces of your own story here—especially experiences you never thought of as trauma—you don’t have to sort through it alone.

-Healing is not about what should have hurt.
-It’s about honoring what actually did.
+Healing isn’t about what “should” have hurt.
+It’s about honoring what actually did—and helping your nervous system finally feel safe enough to let go.

 Previous